-To manage personal or shared library containers (LibreOffice Macros or My Macros) from within a document, use the GlobalScope specifier.
+To manage personal or shared library containers (Application Macros or My Macros) from within a document, use the GlobalScope specifier.

 Basic source code and dialogs are organized in library containers.
 Libraries can contain modules and dialogs.